 GDPR also applies to images.
 This of course is very relevant to me as a photographer.
 As an image is classified as ‘Personal Data’ I am required to ask clients their permission to use the picture in for example my website, Blogs and for other promotional purposes including my business page on Facebook.

 At present when you sign my Booking Form you agree to the Terms and Conditions as listed in my T & C’s however under the new regulations I am required to ask you for ‘active’ consent.
 The consent needed must be separate to any other Terms and Conditions.
 To comply with the GDPR the reverse of your Booking Form will ask you to indicate and confirm by your signature that you give permission for your images to be used on my website, social media, on my Blog and in advertising material.
-In terms of suppliers I am thinking of venues i.e. where your photoshoot or wedding has taken place.
-If I am contacted by any of your suppliers e.g. your florist, bridal shop, hairdresser etc. please be assured that I will ask for your permission in writing before any images are shared with them.
-If I would like to use your images for any other purposes I will always obtain your written consent.
+In terms of suppliers I am thinking of venues i.e. where your photoshoot has taken place.
+Using your images for any other purposes … I will always obtain your written consent.